 Sarkis Sako Palandjian, Launch and Recovery Team

-Palandjian’s role on the expedition is to drive and repair the expedition’s support craft—the 30-foot (9-meter) Prime RHIB and several Zodiacs.
+Palandjian’s role on the expedition was to drive and repair the expedition’s support craft—the 30-foot (9-meter) Prime RHIB and several Zodiacs.
 Born and raised in Newport, Rhode Island, Palandjian moved to Los Angeles in 1984.
 He has been a mechanic since the age of 13, when while spending time at his father’s shop, he learned how to turn a wrench.
 He started racing cars, then bikes, and eventually offshore boats.
 He says, “My experience maintaining these toys comes from them not running when they were purchased.”
-DEEPSEA CHALLENGE is Palandjian’s second expedition with James Cameron—he also participated in the 2005 expedition to the Titanic wreck to film Last Mysteries of the Titanic.
+DEEPSEA CHALLENGE was Palandjian’s second expedition with James Cameron—he also participated in the 2005 expedition to the Titanic wreck to film Last Mysteries of the Titanic.